 Now, talking about Big Data Analytics, it means to analyze diverse and large data sets that are structured, semi-structured, and unstructured with the help of advanced analytics techniques.
 Analysis of big data allows analysts, researchers, and business users to make better and faster decisions using data that was previously inaccessible or unusable.

 Now, having understood the relevant terms, we should move to the main part of the blog i.e. how Amazon uses big data analytics?

-Amazon offers virtual assistants such as Echo and Echo Show, which includes a camera as well as speakers.
-We use it for several purposes like getting weather updates, daily news, or ordering a shampoo and these are all a voice command away.
+Amazon offers virtual assistants such as Echo and Echo Show, which include a camera as well as speakers.
+We use it for several purposes like getting weather updates, daily news, or ordering shampoo and these are all a voice command away.

 However, we may not realize that these audio recordings are being uploaded to Amazon’s servers.
 The company says that these voice files help make the Alexa experience better.
 It helps by enabling better speech recognition from a diverse group of customers and hence accurate message processing as well as functioning.

 However, for some customers, this may be a privacy concern.
 For such customers, who are not comfortable with their voice recordings being stored in the cloud, they can delete them one by one or by data range, using the Alexa enabled assistant.